-Create an Appliance Template
+Create an Appliance from a Scan

 You can create an appliance template from a scan.
 Once you create an appliance template packages and files that are known will be listed under OS profile, while "unknown" packages and files will be listed under MySoftware.